Marc Wilson Stats

-For his NFL career, Wilson threw for 14,391 yds with 86 touchdowns and 102 picks.
-Over the course of his time in the league, he was thrown to the ground via sack 210 different times totaling 1,260 yards lost behind the line of scrimmage.
-His quarterback rating was a touchdown rate of 4.1% and an interception percentage of 4.9%. yds and he threw for 114.2 yards per outing.
+For his NFL career, Wilson passed for a total of 14,391 yds with 86 TD’s and 102 picks.
+Over the course of his time in the league, he was driven to the ground via sack 210 different times for a total of 1,260 yds lost.
+He had a QB rating of a touchdown percentage of 4.1% and an interception percentage of 4.9%. yds and he threw for 114.2 yds per contest.
 Marc Wilson connected on 1,085 of his attempted career 2,081 tosses for a completion percentage of 52.1%.

 As a college football player, Marc Wilson made a name for himself as a standout quarterback at Brigham Young University.
 During his time at BYU, he was known for his strong arm and impressive accuracy, which earned him the nickname “Moon Bounce”.